jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 ## Procedures ##

 First, we prepared 0, 1, 2, 5, 10, 20, 50, 100 and 200 mg/L standards of red dye in distilled water.
 Each standard was created in a 100 mL volumetric flask, with red dye measured using a 10-100 µL pipette.
-After the standards were created,... .
-The standards' absorbances were measured from the blank to increasing concentrations in order and
+The absorbance of each standard was measured with a photometer in order of increasing concentration as voltages, which were later converted to .

 Plotted to determine the effective range of absorbance measurements of the photometer instrument.

+Other supporting data has been included in a spreadsheet named "datasheet.xlsx".

 ## Results ##